Notice to Bidders-Antelope County

 NOTICE

-The Antelope County Commissioners have the intent to purchase a new or used side dump trailer.
-The Antelope County Commissioners will invite informal quotes from March 9th, 2021, until 10:30am on April 13th, 2021.
+The Antelope County Commissioners have the intent to purchase one or more, new or used dump trucks.
+The Antelope County Commissioners will invite informal quotes from March 9th, 2021 until 10:30am on April 6th, 2021.
 Quotes should be submitted in a sealed envelope addressed to the Antelope County Commissioners, 501 Main Street, PO Box 26, Neligh, NE 68756-0026.
-The envelope must be clearly marked with “Informal quote for side dump trailer” on the outside of the envelope.
-Quotes will be opened at the April 13th, 2021 board meeting at 10:30am.
-The specs for the trailer are as follows: Tri-Axle with minimum 25,000 # rating on each axle; minimum 36’ tub length; minimum 23 CU YD capacity; must be able to dump on both sides; must include tarp system, rear push block, fenders, and mud flaps; if trailer is ‘used’ it must be in good working condition and have a current D.O.T. inspection.
-Please include in bid: Warranty information and the availability for delivery.
-Contact the Antelope County Clerks Office at 402-887-4410 with questions.
-The Antelope County Commissioners reserve the right to accept or reject any or all bid and shall determine in its sole discretion whether a product is acceptable as an equivalent.
+The envelope must be clearly marked with “Informal quote for dump truck” on the outside of the envelope.
+Quotes will be opened at the April 6th, 2021 board meeting at 10:30am.
+The specs for the dump trucks are as follows: Tandem Axle with pusher or greater; Minimum 18,000 # front end,.40,000 # rears; Lockable rear axles; 3.70 gears or higher; Minimum 16’ box; If ‘used’ truck is bid, it must be under 150,000 miles and have a current D.O.T.
+Inspection.
+Please include with bid: Horsepower, axle weights, axle ratio, box type and length, if it is snowplow ready, mileage, hours, warranty information, and the availability for delivery.
+Contact the Antelope County Clerk’s Office at 402-887-4410 with questions.
+The Antelope County Commissioners reserve the right to accept or reject any or all bids and determine in its sole discretion whether a product is acceptable as an equivalent.
 Thank You.

 PUBLISH: March 17, 24 & 31, 2021